 Alysia Harris (Corsicana, TX) : East Side Chapel Revival and Stain Glass Stories

 The goal of what I’m calling the larger ongoing East Side Chapel Revival Project is simple: Revival, in the spiritual, civic, and cultural sense, of this chapel in Corsicana’s historic East Side neighborhood for present and future generations.
 My goal is to implement the first stage in the preservation and activation process.
-This will involve a two to three-month community video and oral history project culminating in an interpretive installation inside East Side Chapel.
+This involves a two to three-month community video and oral history project culminating in an interpretive installation inside East Side Chapel.
 The working title for the oral history and installation is “Stained Glass Stories.”
 This project involves three different elements of creative practice: storytelling and oral history, video documentary & photography, and art installation & historical interpretation.

-Olga Lah (Los Angeles, LA) : The Near and Bright Expanse
+Olga Lah (Los Angeles, LA) : Constellation

 Naomi Lawrence (New York, NY) : Chinatown Yarn Circle – STAND SPEAK SHAPE